Gandi/counterpart/README.md

 # Counterpart

+> [!NOTE]
+> Please note this fork is primarily for our own internal needs, most notably modernizing the JS and reducing the browser footprint by removing Node.js core libs usage and useless shims.
+We do not intend taking ownership and further mainteance of the project.

 A translation and localization library for Node.js and the browser.
 The project is inspired by Ruby's famous [I18n gem](https://github.com/svenfuchs/i18n).

 Features: